-Q - Do you have a mentor and, if so who ?
+Q - Did you have a mentor and, if so, who ?

 Q - Are you by nature a pessimist or an optimist ?

-Q - Which business leader to you admire the most and why ?
+Q - Which business leader do you most admire and why?

-Q - What is the biggest lesson you have learned in your career to date ?
+Q - What's the biggest lesson you have learned in your career to date ?

 Q - What's your favourite business quotation or life motto ?